 The objective of managing PRRBB is to manage the exposure to profit rate risk in the Banking Book within acceptable limits.
 Primary responsibility of managing PRRBB lies with Treasury.
-Measurement of PRRBB metrics is done by Group Risk Management.
+Measurement of PRRBB metrics is done by GRMD.
 BRCGC, RMC and ALCO monitor the PRRBB risk profile of the Bank on a regular basis and review the position against the approved limits.
-Risk Appetite Statement ("RAS") of the Bank sets out PRRBB limits for economic value approach in line with CBUAE and Basel Standards.
+Group Risk Appetite Statement of the Bank sets out PRRBB limits for economic value approach in line with CBUAE and Basel Standards.
+The Bank currently doesn't have Profit Rate hedges and these would require ALCO/RMC and ISSC approvals.